slhck/SubjectivePlayer/README.md

 ### Move the Files to the Device

-The application stores videos, playlists, and logs in app-specific storage.
+The application stores videos, config files, and logs in app-specific storage.
 Due to Android's scoped storage restrictions (Android 10+), you'll need to use ADB to transfer files.
 All files are stored in the app's external storage directory:

 ```
 /storage/emulated/0/Android/data/org.univie.subjectiveplayer/files/
-├── SubjectiveCfg/     # Playlist configuration files
+├── SubjectiveCfg/     # Config files
 ├── SubjectiveMovies/  # Video files
 └── SubjectiveLogs/    # Test result logs
 ```